RuiyuRayWang/ScRNAseq_smkpipe_at_Luolab/README.md

 In the `config/` directory, edit the `sample_table.csv` and `config.yaml` files.
 These will be used by the pipeline to locate your data and setup the file structure.
 Make sure to specify in `config.yaml` the correct **genome index**, **barcode-ground-truth list** and **gtf annotations**.
 You can use the `config/sample_table_example.csv` and `config/config_example.yaml` as a templates to guide your through this step.

+You may configure whether RNA velocity pipeline should be performed by specifying `RNA_velocity: True/False`.

 We highly recommend the users take a close look at the file structure generated from the example run (sub-folders in `workflow/data`).

 For each library, we use a dedicated folder to hold the `R1` and `R2` fastq read pairs.